JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 | `struct`        | `true`  | `try`      | `using`  | `while`  |            |

-## Stylistic Conventions
+!!! compat "Stylistic Conventions:"
     While there are almost no restrictions on valid names in Julia, it is useful to adopt the following conventions:
     - Names of variables are in lower case.
     - Word separation can be indicated by underscores (`_`), but use of underscores is discouraged unless the name would be hard to read otherwise.
     For more information about stylistic conventions, see the official [style guide](https://docs.julialang.org/en/v1/manual/style-guide/#Style-Guide-1) or [Blue Style](https://github.com/invenia/BlueStyle).

-## Sources
+## References

 - [Official documentation](https://docs.julialang.org/en/v1/manual/variables/)
 - [Think Julia: How to Think Like a Computer Scientist](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html#chap02)